llesoil/input_sensitivity/results/RQS/RQ4/RQ4.md

 doi={10.1109/ICSME.2019.00080}
 }

-Q1 :
+Q-A :
 Yes, including x264, llvm, SQLite

-Q2 :
+Q-B :
 "We use the ground-truth performance models described in [20] and provided by the SPLConqueror project2."
 Based on the previous explanations, no

-Q3 :
+Q-C :
 No, not in threats, I did not read anything regarding input sensitivity in the paper

-Q4 :
+Q-D :
-No, Q2=No implies Q4=No for this paper
+No, Q-B=No implies Q-D=No for this paper

 ### Paper 63